UW-Macrostrat/stromatolites_demo/README.md

 # Stromatolite Application Demonstration
-We present a demonstration of the [GeoDeepDive](https://geodeepdive.org) text mining application used in Peters, Husson and Wilcots (in press, Geology).
-The goal of this application is to make tuples between stromatolite fossils and stratigraphic names in order to assess the spatio-temporal distribution of stromatolites across Earth history.
+We present a demonstration of the [GeoDeepDive](https://geodeepdive.org) text mining application used in Peters, Husson and Wilcots [2017, Geology](http://doi.org/10.1130/G38931.1).
+The goal of this application is to identify tuples between stromatolite fossils and stratigraphic names in order to assess the spatio-temporal distribution of stromatolites across Earth history.
 This application uses a combination of Python and PostgreSQL, and is the same as used to generate the results for the published manuscript.
 We also include 5 USGS Technical Reports from the GeoDeepDive database - a subset of the 8,425